Budget Backsplash Ideas

-A sluggish economy and limited budget might put a kybosh on the dream kitchen that’s on the top of the home improvement bucket list, but even an old, dingy kitchen can be spruced up by installing a backsplash to showcase your style and creativity.
+A limited budget might put a kibosh on the dream kitchen remodel that’s on the top of your home improvement bucket list.
+Fortunately, even an old, dingy kitchen can be spruced up by installing a bright new backsplash that will showcase your style and creativity.

 Shop for wallpapers made for kitchens and baths, as they tend to be heavier weight, or textured papers.
-“Paintable” wallpapers come in every style imaginable – from geometric shapes to textured fabric to Venetian plaster – and they are an excellent choice when you want coordinate them with existing kitchen decor.
+“Paintable” wallpapers come in every style imaginable – from geometric shapes to textured fabric to Venetian plaster – and are an excellent choice when you want to coordinate them with existing kitchen decor.
 After installing and painting this type of wallpaper, apply 1-2 coats of water-based acrylic polyurethane to increase water resistance.

-Pegboard: This material is no longer limited to the workshop or garage.
-Pegboard comes in a variety of materials – hardboard, metal (including stainless steel) and polypropylene.
-Metal pegboards are offered in a variety of colors by several manufacturers and are the most expensive, but have the widest variety of color choices.
-Hardboard is least expensive, but armed with a can of spray paint, a homeowner can convert the dull brown board into something bright and beautiful.
+Pegboard comes in several materials – hardboard, metal (including stainless steel) and polypropylene.
+The most expensive option, metal pegboards are offered in the widest variety of color choices.
+Hardboard is cheapest, but armed with a can of spray paint, homeowners can convert the dull brown board into something bright and beautiful.

-Wall Panels, Planking and Wainscoting: Can you say “cheap?”
-Melamine wall panels, or composite planking and wainscoting can be installed in less than a day and is probably the most inexpensive alternative for a backsplash.
-Cheap and easy doesn’t mean it has to be ugly – some panels are made of hardboard or MDF, but many are composed of wood veneers including birch, oak, or textured faux brick surfaces.
-Some are designed for high-impact, and resist mold and mildew as well.
-Cut to size, they can be fancied-up by edging them with decorative trim.
+Can you say “affordable"?
+Melamine or composite wall paneling, composite planking or wainscoting can be installed in less than a day and is probably the most inexpensive choice for a backsplash.
+Cheap and easy doesn’t mean it has to be ugly – some panels are made from hardboard or MDF, but many boast veneers including birch, oak, or textured faux brick.
+Some are designed to resist high impact, mold and mildew.
+Cut to size, they can be fancied up by edging with decorative trim.

-Installation is time consuming but not difficult: Purchase and cut a ¼ piece of plywood to fit the space you want to cover exactly.
-You’ll need to install, and then uninstall the board – marking places where you can hit a stud and attach it securely to the wall.
-Once you’ve completed this step, remove so you can lay it flat to glue the cork.
-Cut each cork in half lengthwise and glue them to the board in any pattern you’d like (herringbone or straight up/down).
-Leaving a cork-size opening in places marked for reattachment – you can fill these spaces in after it’s rehung.
+Installation is time consuming but not difficult: Purchase and cut a ¼ piece of plywood to exactly fit the space you want to cover.
+You’ll need to install, and then uninstall, the board – marking places where you can hit a stud to attach it securely to the wall.
+Once you’ve completed this step, remove the board and lay it flat to attach the corks.
+Cut each cork in half lengthwise and glue to the board in your chosen pattern (such as herringbone or straight up/down).
+Leave cork-size openings in places marked for reattachment – you can fill these spaces after it’s rehung.